-Lori Fish begins her ninth season as head coach of the St. Cloud State women's basketball team in 2016-17, and her 13th overall as a collegiate coach.
+Lori Fish begins her 11th season as head coach of the St. Cloud State women's basketball team in 2018-19, and her 15th overall as a collegiate coach.

 In her first season with the Huskies, Fish guided St. Cloud State to a 22-9 overall record, won the 2009 NSIC Sanford Health Tournament Championship, and an NCAA Division II Central Region Tournament appearance.

 A familiar name to the St. Cloud area, Fish grew up in St. Cloud and attended St. Cloud Tech High School.
 Following her graduation from Tech, she went on to play basketball at South Dakota State from 1986-1990 and competed against the Huskies in the North Central Conference.

 Following the completion of an outstanding collegiate playing career where she gained First Team All-Conference honors as a junior and senior, Fish entered the coaching ranks.
 She started as a high school coach in Foley, Minn., for two seasons before returning to South Dakota State as a graduate assistant coach.
 She spent one year at NCAA Division I Eastern Illinois University and returned to SDSU as an assistant.

 In 1999, Lori Ulferts hired Fish as an assistant to the Husky program and she served as the recruiting and strength and conditioning coordinator under Ulferts for five seasons.
 In 2004, Fish became a head coach at rival Minnesota State University, Mankato.

 She quickly distinguished herself as a rising young coach and in 2007-08, her final season with the Mavericks, led her team to a 23-9 record and the championship game of the NCAA Division II North Central Region Tournament.
 She compiled a 62-53 won/loss record with the Mavericks.